 Just like in any other field, first processes have to be turned into boards that represent them.
 Luckily, most government agencies have very strict procedures that can be easily translated into boards.
 And the documentation that is piling up in closets can be easily used to fill the backlog.
 Having this sorted, all that is left is deciding on the acceptance criteria and performing Agile ceremonies to ensure continuous improvement.

-Agile helps this sector not only by allowing to track better, but also by creating boards with clear process steps for various procedures.
+Agile helps this sector not only by allowing to track better but also by creating boards with clear process steps for various procedures.
 It becomes easier to ensure everything is done correctly as the employees have to simply track the steps on the board.
 As well as giving a way to keep track of what is happening, leaving no issue behind.
 Just take a look at these boards from Belgium and Poland.

 Just like any other sector, financial institutions need a good system in place to track what is happening.
 And this is where Agile comes into play.
 This accounting case is a great example.
 The way a traditional accounting firm operates is this – a definite amount of accountants complete work items for the firm’s clients.
 While each client has an assigned accountant, accountants have several clients they work for.
-To control the flow and work load for each accountant the team need to track and monitor this process.
+To control the flow and workload for each accountant the team needs to track and monitor this process.
 Giving the perfect leeway for Agile application.

 Kanban or other Agile methods visualize this whole process.
-First, the team sets up an accounting Agile board, where the columns represent process steps and lanes represent clients.
+First, the team sets up an Agile accounting board, where the columns represent process steps and lanes represent clients.
 Each new work item is added to the corresponding lane and assigned to one of the accountants.
 Accountants then proceed to move the task through all the process steps until it is completed.

 This next example of Agile application to the automotive industry comes from Elektrobit.
 A global supplier of embedded and connected software products and services for the automotive industry.
 They identified the need for a more flexible development approach and introduced Scrum and Kanban into their processes in 2008.
 And have since then noticed an increase in customer involvement and satisfaction.

-Their custom Agile board works in a rather traditional fashion – team members plan tasks at the beginning of an iteration and then move through process steps as they complete them one at a time.
+Their custom board works in a rather traditional fashion – team members plan tasks at the beginning of an iteration and then move through process steps as they complete them one at a time.
 To better control what is being done, various task tickets are grouped into stories based on the feature they represent.
 And as soon as a team member finished a task, he or she sends it to the customer for review.
 This way being able to alter and change course immediately.

 By using lean development model, Elektrobit is able to keep the car manufacturers involved in the development process.
-Thus making the final result up to date and responsive the end customer.
+Thus making the final result up to date and responsive to the end customer.

 A sports coach Mladen Jovanović had the same idea when he came up with a Scrumban board to manage performance training.
-He sets up the custom Agile board to represent certain phases the athletes go through – Away, Training or Available.
+He sets up the custom board to represent certain phases the athletes go through – Away, Training, or Available.
 With defined steps in each section, the coach can easily track all of the athletes and their current status.
-Thus planning ahead and ensuring best performance come game day.
+Thus planning ahead and ensuring the best performance come game day.